Back to Blog

 Significant diesel fuel tax per state increases

-Several states introduced more substantial tax hikes, reflecting efforts to maintain consistent revenue streams for infrastructure needs:
+Several states introduced tax hikes, reflecting efforts to maintain consistent revenue streams for infrastructure needs:

-• Minnesota: Diesel excise tax increased by 3.3 cents, rising from 28.5 to 31.8 cents per gallon.
-The adjustment follows a 2023 law linking tax rates to inflation.
+• Washington State: Diesel excise tax increased by 9.0 cents, rising from 49.4 to 58.4 cents per gallon.
+The adjustment follows the May 2025 passage of the state transportation budget.

 The complexity behind automatic diesel fuel tax adjustments

-Many states employ automatic adjustment mechanisms to keep diesel fuel tax rates aligned with economic conditions.
+Many states employ automatic adjustment mechanisms, often tied to inflation or fuel prices, to keep diesel fuel tax rates aligned with economic conditions.
 These methods include:

 • Taxes based on a percentage of fuel prices